+HOPS is obliged to meet its obligations under GDPR.
 HOPS employs staff and contractors to assist in the management of the business and the website.
 Such employees and contractors are bound by the same obligations as HOPS.

 HOPS also takes appropriate measures to ensure the security of data.
 More details